Skip to Content

 I did this one several years back with my dad, about a year after having spinal surgery, and it was a challenge and a half.

-However, despite the damage I did to my knee that is still present to this day, this was the most enjoyable of the many hikes in Ireland I’ve done over the years.
+However, despite the damage I did to my knee that is still present to this day, this was the most enjoyable of the many walks in Ireland I’ve done over the years.

 It took us 3.5 hours to complete and good God the view out over Clew Bay will be imprinted upon my mind forever more.
-This is one of the best hikes in Ireland for good reason.
+This is widely touted as one of the best hikes in Ireland for good reason.

 • Difficulty: Difficult